8 tablespoons butter (1 stick)

 Check the oven!
 Your butter is probably melted.
 Take it out so it doesn’t burn but if it’s a little browned, that’s gonna be just fine.

-In a medium bowl, whisk flour, baking powder and salt.
+In a medium bowl, whisk the remaining 1/2 cup sugar, the flour, baking powder and salt.
 Add cooled milk and vanilla extract.
 Whisk until mixed.
 Pour batter into the buttery pan and shake to spread it around.

 Top evenly with persimmons and pour any remaining juice over the top.